SnapSearch/SnapSearch-Client-PHP/README.md

 It is PSR-0 compatible.

-Robots.json needs to be downloaded upon Composer or PHP installation and Robots.json will be maintained in snapsearch_clients.
+Looks like Robots.json will be kept in the repos themselves and just duplicated whenever there's a change.